Princess Salme Spice Tour Zanzibar

 Princess Salme Spice Tour Zanzibar allows you to discover a captivating story of the smart and rebellious Princess Sayyida Salme, the youngest daughter of Sultan Said.

-Her life was full of color, secrets and adventure.
+Her life was full of color, secrets, and adventure.
 Join a knowledgeable local guide to follow in her footsteps through palaces and plantations, and gain an insight into her incredible life, as well as the fascinating Zanzibar spice trade on a working plantation.

-0800 Hours: Starting in Stone Town you will be taken by a private guide to Princess Salme’s birthplace, Mtoni Palace, on Zanzibar’s west coast.
-The palace, Zanzibar’s oldest, was once home to nearly 1,000 people, most of whom worked on the surrounding spice plantations, and the Sultan’s royal court.
+0800 Hours: Starting in Stone Town, you will be taken by a private guide to Princess Salme’s birthplace, Mtoni Palace, on Zanzibar’s west coast.
+The palace, Zanzibar’s oldest, was once home to nearly 1,000 people, most of whom worked on the surrounding spice plantations and the Sultan’s royal court.

 In its heyday, it was a place where gazelles and peacocks strutted in an impressive, arched courtyard, where splendid fountains and palm groves dotted the grounds, and where the sultan admired his fleet in the ocean.
-But in the 1880s, Mtoni Palace was abandoned and today much of the building has crumbled.
+But in the 1880s, Mtoni Palace was abandoned, and today, much of the building has crumbled.

-It remains one of the most significant sites and buildings in Zanzibar’s history though, and exploring the ruined bathhouses and atmospheric arches, listening to stories about palace life and Zanzibar’s rich history is fascinating.
+It remains one of the most significant sites and buildings in Zanzibar’s history, though, and exploring the ruined bathhouses and atmospheric arches, listening to stories about palace life and Zanzibar’s rich history, is fascinating.

 Take a stroll around the plantations where you can learn about the spices and discover their various culinary and medicinal uses.
 If the culinary possibilities tempt you, have a look at the Swahili cookery workshop excursion too.